mframpton/transplot/README.md

 Requirements and installation
 =============================

-*Seqfam* is compatible with Windows, Mac OS X and Linux operating systems.
+*Transplot* is compatible with Windows, Mac OS X and Linux operating systems.
 It requires the following packages:

 * regex==2017.11.9
 * pandas==0.21.0